Script Development / Simple Cache DFF.CACHE

 Hash Methods

-Using the hash structure, you can store caches of the same type under the same Key, reducing the number of Keys in the main cache space.
+Using hash structures allows storing caches of the same type under the same Key, reducing the number of Keys in the main cache space.

 DFF.CACHE.hkeys(...)

-Get a list of fields in a hash structure, parameters are as follows:
+Get the list of fields in a hash structure.
+Parameters are as follows:

 Type |